Character sheet for the film Willow.

 - Friendship Moment: Meegosh stepping forward to go with Willow despite not being the bravest of Nelwyns is greeted with a respectful nod from Willow.

 - Heterosexual Life-Partners: He's Willow's best friend in the village.
 Also he's the first to volunteer to accompany him on his mission to take Elora to her own people and the last person from the village to leave his side. note

-- Home Sweet Home: When the duo believe they've completed their task they muse over the heroes welcome they'll receive upon their triumphant return.
+- Home Sweet Home: When the duo believe they've completed their task they muse over the heroes' welcome they'll receive upon their triumphant return.
 During the finale Meegosh is among the first to warmly greet Willow upon his heroic return.

 - Opt Out: Once their mission goes from delivering a child to her own kind and escalates to saving the world, Meegosh journeys home.
-Though intially he expected Willow to do the same but quickly realises his friend is just getting started.
+Though initially he expected Willow to do the same but quickly realises his friend is just getting started.

-- You Can Turn Back
+- You Can Turn Back: And does so.